stevebrown0804/item_counter_standalone_app/README.md

 Phase 2, where I make the app more accessible to others

 * 2026-04-10 This phase is in progress now!🥳  Check the TODO.txt file if you want to see what I'm planning to do.
-(The 'upper' seciton, that is.
-The "Minor initiatives" and lower sections are TODOs that I wrote up the last time I was working on the project; we'll evaluate them to see if we want to still do them, eventually.)
+(The 'upper' section, that is.
+The "Minor initiatives" and lower sections are TODOs that I wrote up the last time I was working on the project; we'll evaluate them to see if we still want to do them, eventually.)

 ---